hunght/yt-dlp-gui/apps/electron/REFACTORING_BEST_PRACTICES.md

 ## Summary: Our Refactoring Journey

-This document captures lessons learned from refactoring the YouTube downloader app, focusing on the TranscriptPanel evolution:
+This document captures lessons learned from refactoring the YouTube downloader app:

 **Phase 1: Component Separation** (TranscriptPanel 797 → 521 lines)
 - Broke monolithic component into focused pieces
-- Created: TranscriptWord, TranslationTooltip, TranscriptControls, TranscriptContent
+- Created: TranscriptWord, TranslationTooltip, TranscriptContent
 - Result: Each component has ONE clear responsibility
+- Note: Also created TranscriptControls but later removed it (see Phase 5)

 **Phase 2: Hook Removal** (Removed useTranscript.ts - 242 lines)
 - Moved queries from hook directly into PlayerPage